w3f/polkadot-wiki/docs/learn/learn-validator.md

-Parachain validators (i.e. para-validators) participate to the [Parachain Phase of the AnV Protocol](./learn-parachains-protocol.md/#parachain-phase), and submit [candidate receipts](./learn-parachains-protocol.md/#candidate-receipts) to the Relay Chain transaction queue so that a block author can include information on the parablock in a fork of of the Relay Chain.
+Parachain validators (i.e. para-validators) participate to the [Parachain Phase of the AnV Protocol](./learn-parachains-protocol.md/#parachain-phase), and submit [candidate receipts](./learn-parachains-protocol.md/#candidate-receipts) to the relay chain transaction queue so that a block author can include information on the parablock in a fork of of the relay chain.

 Para-validators work in groups and are selected by the runtime in every epoch to validate parachain blocks for all parachains connected to the relay chain.
 The selected para-validators are part of the